Sophie Nowicki

+In 2022, an ice-covered foreland in West Antarctica was named Nowicki-foreland in recognition of Nowicki's role in increasing understanding of sea level rise.

 Background and Education

-Sophie was born in northern France to a French mother and American father, both of whom were environmental scientists.
+Sophie Nowciki was born in northern France to a French mother and American father, both of whom were environmental scientists.
 Despite originally wanting to be an artist or architect, her parents encouraged her to pursue science.

 Following a BSc in Geophysics at the University of Edinburgh, Nowicki completed an MSc in Remote Sensing and Image Processing, where her Master's thesis was supervised by Chris Merchant.
 Her PhD thesis, entitled 'Modelling the transition zone of marine ice sheets' was completed in the Centre for Polar Observation and Modelling at University College London (UCL), under the supervision of Duncan Wingham.
-She remained at UCL for a postdoctoral position before moving to NASA.

 Career

+After completing her PhD, Nowicki first remained at UCL for a postdoctoral position.

-Nowicki has been a research scientist at NASA Goddard since 2009.
+She was a research scientist at NASA Goddard from 2009 tot 2020.
 She was Principal Investigator on a National Science Foundation project investigating Ocean-Ice Interaction in the Amundsen Sea, which concluded in 2011.

-Nowicki is Deputy Chief for the Cryospheric Sciences Laboratory and co-leader of the steering committee for the Ice Sheet Model Intercomparison Project for CMIP6.
-She is the official responsible for the Cryosphere Model Comparison Tool.
-During her time at NASA she has worked in Operation IceBridge, and co-led the international SeaRISE (Sea-Level Response to Ice Sheet Evolution) project looking at the sensitivity of ice sheets to external environmental forcings.
-She is a member of the Community Earth System Model (CESM) Scientific Steering Committee (SSC) and an executive committee member for the Ice Sheet Mass Balance Intercomparison Exercise phase 2 (IMBIE2).
+Nowicki was Deputy Chief for the Cryospheric Sciences Laboratory and co-leader of the steering committee for the Ice Sheet Model Intercomparison Project for CMIP6.
+She was the official responsible for the Cryosphere Model Comparison Tool.
+During her time at NASA she worked in Operation IceBridge, and co-led the international SeaRISE (Sea-Level Response to Ice Sheet Evolution) project looking at the sensitivity of ice sheets to external environmental forcings.
+She was a member of the Community Earth System Model (CESM) Scientific Steering Committee (SSC) and an executive committee member for the Ice Sheet Mass Balance Intercomparison Exercise phase 2 (IMBIE2).